globus/globus-automate-client/docs/source/migration.rst

 Under the ``globus-automate`` CLI several commands took a ``--flow-scope`` option to control internal behaviors.

-This option is no longer needed, as the ``globus-cli`` will automatically handle the cases which this option covered.
+This option is no longer needed, as the ``globus`` CLI will automatically handle the cases which this option covered.

 ``run-log --watch``